Corvinus Center of Family Business

 - To achieve international recognition by maintaining the same professional standards as its peer organizations through adopting research topics that serve global and local interests, and through joining to international research projects and programs.

-Dr. Horváth is a professor emeritus at the University of Stuttgart, founder of the Horváth & Partners Management Consultants AG, founder and chair of the Péter Horváth Stiftung.
+Prof. Dr. Reinhold Mayer, Honorary Professor at the University of Stuttgart, former Partner and Board Member of the international management consulting firm Horváth & Partners, and Member of the Management Board of the Péter Horváth Stiftung.

 Corvinus University has always been one of the leading institutions in the Hungarian family business research since 1990s.
 Because of the great variety and complexity of family firms, their research requires composite and integrated approaches.